Sam-Castaneda13/javascript-prep-0624-code-solutions/prep-javascript-variables/prep-javascript-variables-quiz-questions.md

 - What does the `=` (equals) operator do in JavaScript? sets the value to the variable

 - What operator will return the data type of a variable value?
+It would be the typeof operator

 - Which keyword is used to declare a variable in JavaScript?
 Var